oleverse/PyEduWebHT01/README.md

 It consists of three components:

-        Arrange Dir  - if you have some directory with a bunch of unsorted files this tool is for you.
-                       It helps to tidy up the specified directory and normalize some names.

         Notebook     - as its name says it's a container for your notes which is very useful if you like using CLI while working or doing your usual stuff.
                        You can create notes, tag them, search through the collection delete and overwrite